SynchroLabs/SynchroClientAndroid/README.md

 * BOM on seed.json caused fits.
 Not sure what to do with BOM on UTF-8 asset files.
 I presume http://stackoverflow.com/questions/4897876/reading-utf-8-bom-marker is relevant.
 I deleted the BOM.
 * Slashes were not escaped on seed.json.
 Parser parsed it.
 Not sure if that's a problem.
+* I'm confused by "name" vs. "description" in the app JSON.